dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use TR.

    VALID_BEG
      Specify a begin time for valid times for use in the analysis.
 This is the starting date in the format set in the VALID_TIME_FMT.
 It is named accordingly to the value set for LOOP_BY.
 However, in StatAnalysis, it is named accordingly to the value set for PLOT_TIME.
-See reference :ref:`Looping_by_Valid_Time` for more information.
+See :ref:`Looping_by_Valid_Time` for more information.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    VALID_END
      Specify an end time for valid times for use in the analysis.
 This is the ending date in the format set in the VALID_TIME_FMT.
 It is named accordingly to the value set for LOOP_BY.
-See reference :ref:`Looping_by_Valid_Time` for more information.
+See :ref:`Looping_by_Valid_Time` for more information.

      | *Used by:*  All
      | *Family:*  [config]